 - Hematomas – A hematoma, or blood clot, occurs when blood collects outside of blood vessels.
 When blood vessels inside the head are damaged as a result of trauma, blood can thicken and clot within the brain.
 When blood clots form inside the brain, the pressure can lead to severe and sometimes fatal symptoms.

 Symptoms of a Traumatic Brain Injury

 Because many TBIs are invisible, medical professionals use a variety of common signs and symptoms to diagnose these injuries.
-The effects of a TBI can vary based on the nature and severity of the injury, but common symptoms include:
+The effects of a TBI can vary based on the nature and severity of the injury, they may even take some time to develop, but common symptoms include:

 - Chronic headaches